maximilionus/monokai_pro_keygen/README.md

 4. Copy the key and use it in your editor

 ### Source
-- Since this application does not require third-party packages you can easily run it from source code.
+- Since this tool does not require third-party packages you can easily run it from source code.
 Just ensure that you have `python 3` interpreter installed with version higher than `3.6` and move on to the next step

 - Executing the command below in your command shell will launch a local python interpreter, load the main script *(`./monokai_pro_keygen/main.py`)* from this repository and execute it
     ```bash